aeyakovenko/aeyakovenko.github.io/resume.md

 ##### Engineer, 2003 - 2006

 ###### Advanced Technologies Group
-   * Lead Architect on a team of 10 for high performance DSP off-loading software stack on Qualcomm chipsets for next-generation applications.
+   * Lead Architect on a team of 10 for high performance [DSP] off-loading software stack on Qualcomm chipsets for next-generation applications.
+   * Comercialized on multiple chipset families, [Linux], Windows and QNX.
    * Commercial applications include Augmented Reality, Virtual Reality, 3D Camera processing, 4K video post-processing, and GoogleX’s Project Tango.
    * Technology used by 3rd party developers from major OEMS, such as Samsung, LG, Google, Xiaomi, OnePlus.